morningred88/AWS/S3_SysOps/S3_fundamental_notes.md

 After the file is uploaded, click on the version, you can see the version details, under Server-side encryption settings, you can see Sever-side encryption as Amazon Key Management Service key (SSE-KMS).

 ![SSE-KMS_uploaded](/S3_images/SSE-KMS_uploaded.png)

+### SSE-C

+SSE-C can only be done through AWS CLI, because the customer need to upload data key which cannot be done through the AWS S3 console.